 PHP 7.4 Beta version has already been released in June this year.
 Being the first beta version of this new PHP update, it was expected to unveil few other enhancements over and above the Alpha version released earlier.
 Before the Beta 2 version is released, it is high time to take a note of the key features of PHP 7.4 first Beta release.

 - Arrow functions or Shorter functions for clean single-line statements and functions

 - The null coalescing operation to minimize redundancy of code

 - Use of underscores for formatting numeric values

 - A spread operator in arrays

 PHP 7.4 is scheduled to be released in November this year.
-Before that, the features will be finalised with the release of another couple of beta releases in the coming months.
-The new version is already being looked after by PHP developers worldwide with a lot of expectations and promises.
+Before that, the features will be finalized with the release of another couple of beta releases in the coming months.
+The new version is already being looked after by hire dedicated PHP developer with a lot of expectations and promises.